LEARN-LK/Indico/Create&Manage-Conference.md

    * You will now be able to find and add them

-5. Click the **pencil icon ✏️** next to the user’s name to assign specific roles/permissions:
+5. Click the **pencil icon** next to the user’s name to assign specific roles/permissions:

    * Manage Abstracts
    * Registration